-The Galatians heresy was of deep concern to Paul, because Judiazers had entered the region, infiltrated the church community and discredited the true gospel of the grace of God, by substituting a false one, which demanded a works-based salvation, centered on the Mosaic Law, and not the true grace-based teachings of the Bible.
+The Galatians heresy was of deep concern to Paul because Judaisers had entered the region, infiltrated the church community, and discredited the true gospel of the grace of God, by substituting a false one which demanded a works-based salvation centred on the Mosaic Law and not the true grace-based teachings of the Bible.

-These false Jewish teachers were so deceitful that they first brought Paul's apostleship into disrepute, so that the Christians there would dismiss his instructions in favour of the erroneous and unbiblical teachings, that these Judiazers promulgated.
+These false Jewish teachers were so deceitful that they first brought Paul's apostleship into disrepute so that the Christians there would dismiss his instructions in favour of their erroneous and unbiblical teachings.

-So destructive was their influence that Paul found it necessary to firmly rebuke the believers there, for being so gullibly accepting these false teachings so readily, and he gave an extended defence of the gospel he taught – which he reminded them was given to him by direct revelation from God.
+So destructive was their influence, that Paul found it necessary to firmly rebuke the believers there for being so gullible, accepting these false teachings so readily, and he gave an extended defence of the gospel he taught which, he reminded them, he received by direct revelation from God.

-It appeared that in this verse Paul was differentiating between Gentile believers and Jewish believers at Galatia.
-When we compare other places in the New Testament where Paul were uses the word “Israel”, we see that he often differentiates between BELIEVING Jews and UNBELIEVING Jews.
-Jesus calls these two groups: sons of the Father and son of their father, the devil.
+It appears that in this verse, Paul was differentiating between Gentile believers and Jewish believers at Galatia.
+When we compare other places in the New Testament where Paul uses the word 'Israel', we see that he often differentiates between BELIEVING Jews and UNBELIEVING Jews.
+Jesus calls these two groups: sons of the Father and sons of their father, the devil.

-In Romans 9, when Paul gives some clear teaching about the nation of Israel, he says: they are not all Israel who are descended from Israel.
+In Romans 9 when Paul gives some clear teaching about the nation of Israel, he says, "They are not all Israel who are descended from Israel."
 Not everyone who is born a Jew is a true Jew.
-The true Israel of God are physical descendants of Abraham, Isaac and Jacob, who have also trust in Christ as their promised Messiah.
-And Paul proclaims peace and mercy upon those – who will walk by his instructions.. and ALSO upon the Israel of God – ALSO upon true Israelites, who are Jews who have trusted Christ as Saviour.
+The true Israel of God are physical descendants of Abraham, Isaac, and Jacob who have also trusted in Christ as their promised Messiah.
+And Paul proclaims peace and mercy upon those "who will walk by his instructions.. and ALSO upon the Israel of God."
+(ALSO upon true Israelites who are Jews who have trusted Christ as Saviour).

-Throughout both the old and new testaments, however, we can trace a small, unbroken remnant of believing Jews who trusted God, and whose faith is reckoned to them as righteousness.
-During the Church age there continues to be a small remnant of Jewish believers, who having trusted Christ as their Messiah have become part of the One New Man in Christ – and members of the Christians Church.
+Throughout both the Old and New Testaments we can trace a small, unbroken remnant of believing Jews who trusted God and whose faith is reckoned to them as righteousness.
+During the Church-age there continues to be a small remnant of Jewish believers who, having trusted Christ as their Messiah, have become part of the One New Man in Christ – and members of the Christian Church.

-Heavenly Father, the more I study Your word, the more You open up the truth to my understanding.
-Thank You that I am part of the body of Christ and thank You for the nation of Israel, through whom was born the Lord Jesus – my God and My Saviour.
-We pray that many of those Jews, who have been blinded in part and have remained dead in their sins, would trust in Christ as their Messiah and Lord, and become a member of Christ’s Body, and part of the true ‘Israel of God” – we ask this in Jesus name, AMEN.
+Heavenly Father, thank You that the more I study Your Word, the more You open up the truth to my understanding.
+Thank You for the nation of Israel, through whom was born the Lord Jesus, my God and my Saviour.
+I pray that many of those Jews who have been blinded in part and have remained dead in their sins, would trust in Christ as their Messiah and Lord.
+In Jesus' name, AMEN.